tomamos/logman-mijoshop/README.md

 ## Limitations

-Trash actions on both categories and items are not supported since no events are internally triggered by K2 upon those actions.
+Trash actions on both categories and items are not supported since no events are internally triggered by MijoShop upon those actions.